What are Nava’s core values?

 In Washington, D.C., working for the government can sometimes mean being constrained by complex work environments that can limit someone from having a big impact.
 For civic technology company Nava, that is far from the truth.

 As the only public benefit corporation to be to be working directly with the government, Nava provides high-performing services to federal government agencies like the Department of Veteran Affairs and the Centers For Medicare & Medicaid Services.
-Essentially, they work to hold themselves accountable for delivering quality work that is both innovative and impactful.
+Essentially, they work to hold themselves accountable for delivering quality work that serves more than a fifth of the US population.
 One of their biggest accomplishments to date was assisting President Obama and his administration in repairing HealthCare.gov after its rollout in winter 2013.
-Since then, Nava has expanded their offices to San Francisco, are currently hiring engineers of all flavors (devops, full stack, front end), designers and product and project managers to work on some of the government’s biggest systemic challenges.
+Since then, Nava has expanded their offices to San Francisco and New York City, are currently hiring engineers of all flavors (devops, full stack, front end), designers and product and project managers to work on some of the government’s biggest systemic challenges.

 Referring to themselves as “stewards of public service,” Nava employees say the tenacity and humility of their work makes them unique amongst their competitors.
 Tackling some of the nation’s toughest issues is never an easy feat, but Nava is dedicated to providing a modern, impactful approach toward continuous improvement.